JoachimGoedhart/A_Shiny_start/Readme.md

 <summary>Hint</summary>
 -   Look for <code>library(shiny)</code> somwhere at the top of the code and add it on the line below
 </details>

+Try to run this code, does it work?

 ------------------------------------------------------------------------